Eagleseb/survive-your-commuting/README.md

 # Abstract
 Road traffic safety is a major societal issue costing up to 4% of a country's GNP, while traffic crashes are said to become the fifth leading cause of death by 2030.
 The 2017 European Commission Fact sheet shows how the United Kingdom is a leader in road safety with 27 fatalities per millions of habitants while France stands slightly above average with 57.
 What’s more, the United Kingdom provides their traffic reports for the past 30 years, what can it tell about the implementation of road safety policies ?
 Can this data explain the gap between France and the UK ?
-While it is well known that the majority of road accidents happens while commuting, yet can the figures prove it ?
+While it is well known that the majority of road accidents happens while commuting, can the figures prove it ?
-Therefore, our goal is to extract information from the UK dataset to highlight put common road safety beliefs into perspectives whether it is about driving conditions or the likelihood of being a casualty.
+Therefore, our goal is to extract information from the UK dataset to put common road safety beliefs into perspectives whether it is about driving conditions or the likelihood of being a casualty.

 # Research questions
 - What are the major risk factors?